 Host, On Point

-Meghna Chakrabarti serves as host and editor of On Point from NPR and WBUR, along with David Folkenflik.
-Based in Boston, she is on the air Monday through Thursday.
+Meghna Chakrabarti is the award-winning host and editor of On Point.
+Based in Boston, she is on the air Monday through Friday.

 A former fellow at the Metcalf Institute for Environmental Reporting, Chakrabarti holds bachelor’s degrees in civil and environmental engineering from Oregon State University (summa cum laude), as well as a master’s degree in environmental science and risk management from Harvard University, and an MBA with honors from Boston University.
 She is the mother of two bright sparks, and the lucky spouse of a wise and patient man.